Can Canada Meet The High Demand of Legal Marijuana?

 17 Sep 2019

-Can Canada Meet The High Demand of Legal Marijuana
+Can Canada Meet The High Demand Of Legal Marijuana

 Canada is now just less than a year away from making marijuana a legal drug for recreational consumption.
 It is really important for the Canadian Government at this point is to ensure that come July 1st 2018, there will be a sufficient supply of weed on the legal market to meet the sudden rush of demand that’s expected.